Connect with others who understand.

 What Is Neosporin?

-This article discusses the original antibiotic ointment, Neosporin Original.
-Any Neosporin product with the same active ingredients can be expected to work similarly, though they may contain other active and inactive ingredients to which you may have sensitivities.
+This article focuses on the original antibiotic ointment, Neosporin Original.
+Other Neosporin products with the same active ingredients may work similarly, but they could contain additional active and inactive ingredients that might irritate sensitive skin.

-Neosporin Original’s active ingredients, all of which are antibiotics, include:
+Neosporin Original contains three active ingredients, all of which are antibiotics:

 • Bacitracin zinc